top of page

 Effective chest compression depth, rate and minimal interruptions are essential to improve outcomes following IHCA.
 Devices placed on the chest that provide visual feedback during cardiopulmonary resuscitation (CPR) can improve chest compression quality, but there is substantial room for improvement.
 Strategies are needed to help teams translate visual CPR feedback into optimized CPR delivery.

-The CPR Coach is a supplementary resuscitation provider that provides real- time feedback to chest compressors to optimize compliance with American Heart Association (AHA) CPR guidelines and to cognitively unload the Resuscitation Leader, enabling them to focus on the PALS algorithm and reversible causes.
+The CPR Coach is a supplementary resuscitation provider that provides real-time feedback to the chest compressors to optimize compliance with regional CPR guidelines and to cognitively unload the Resuscitation Leader, enabling them to focus on the PALS algorithm and reversible causes.

 1. Coordinate early initiation of CPR and timely defibrillation;